-As the market for cannabidiol (CBD) and other hemp-derived products continues to expand, work professionals are wondering if they can fail a drug test with CBD.
+As the market for cannabidiol (CBD) and other hemp-derived products continues to expand, work professionals are wondering can you fail a drug test with CBD.
 Many employers screen potential applicants by testing for illicit substances, including tetrahydrocannabinol, or THC, which is the psychotropic component in cannabis.

 Cannabis contains hundreds of compounds that are known as phytocannabinoids.
 CBD and THC are the most prevalent phytocannabinoids that are found in cannabis, but each work very differently within the body.